 Medical doctors, patients, and health care providers consider the prevention of endocrine disorders as an essential tool to improve the general health status of the population.
 According to a recent statistical survey, the proportions of people suffering from the disease are expected to increase in the future.
-Realizing this imperative, EuroSciCon is set to organize 12th Edition of International Conference on Endocrinology & Diabetology to be held during July 20-21, 2020 at Barcelona, Spain with a view to promote awareness and enhance research aiming in developing solutions for the challenges encountered.
+Realizing this imperative, EuroSciCon is set to organize 12th Edition of International Conference on Endocrinology & Diabetology to be held during July 20-21, 2020, With a view to promote awareness and enhance research aiming in developing solutions for the challenges encountered.

 Organizing Committee invites the participants from all over the globe to take part in this annual flagship conference with the theme (write theme) Endocrinology 2020 will focus on the latest and exciting innovations in all areas of Diabetes and Endocrinology research and aims to proclaim knowledge and share new ideas amongst Endocrinologists, Diabetes expertise, Researchers, Professors, Scientific communities, Counselors, Delegates, Students, Business Professionals, and Executives.
 The Conference will have space for institutions and/or companies to present their services, products, innovations and research results.